tudsat-rocket/sam/firmwares/io_module/README.md

 ## Firmware

-The frimware for the IO-board is written in rust, uses [embassy](https://github.com/embassy-rs/embassy) and can be found in the `frimware` folder.
+The firmware for the IO-board is written in rust, uses [embassy](https://github.com/embassy-rs/embassy) and can be found in the `frimware` folder.

 ## Getting started